briansukhnandan/MCC-Linux-ModManager/README.md

 ## What can I do with it?
 The following operations are supported:
-- Replacing .map files (for MP maps/Campaign).
+- Adding/Removing .map files (for MP maps/Campaign).
 - Creating a backup of MCC .map files.
 - Restoring .map files from a backup.